 4. Existence of Internal Analytics Tools

 Even if your businesses don’t have integrated analytics, it is very likely that you use some form of reporting.
 Be it a free online tool such as Data Studio or Superset, a database created by your analysts’ team, or some basic internal tool made by your developers.

-If that is the case, you’re probably thinking that you already have a tool that can take care of your business’ data needs and you find it pointless to pay for any other solution.
+If that is the case, you’re probably thinking that you already have a tool that can take care of your business’ data needs, and you find paying for any other solution pointless.